 The Problem Oriented Policing Unit (POP) is a specially trained and dedicated unit to building relationships with community members and local businesses.
 Using innovative policing methods to help improve a resident's quality of life issues and addressing local business concerns.

-The POP Unit (Monday-Friday) is comprised of one Lieutenant, one Sergeant, five Police Officers, one Community Service Officer (CSO) and one administrative assistant.
+The POP Unit (Monday-Friday) is comprised of one Lieutenant, one Sergeant, five Police Officers, and one administrative assistant.

 Components of Community Policing

 - Redefines the roles and relationship between the police and the community.

 - Requires shared ownership, decision making and accountability, as well as sustained commitment from both the police and the community.

 - Establishes new public expectations of and measurement standards for police effectiveness.

 - New standards include quality of service, citizen satisfaction, cultural sensitivity, and responsiveness to community defined issues.